Comparison of different approaches to the quasi-static approximation in Horndeski models: Comparison with the exact numerical results

 In this section we compare the analytical predictions for $\mu$ and $\eta$ from Sections~\ref{sect:EFE}, \ref{sect:MP} and \ref{sect:EoS} with the exact numerical results obtained with our numerical code \texttt{EoS\_class} \cite{Pace2019a}.
 We present results for $\mu$ and $\eta$ as a function of the scale $k$ only, assuming the widely used phenomenological parameterization for the $\alpha$ functions $\alpha_{\rm X}=\alpha_{\rm X,0}\Omega_{\rm ds}(a)$, where ${\rm X}\in\{{\rm K}, {\rm B}, {\rm M}, {\rm T}\}$ and $\Omega_{\rm ds}(a)$ represents the evolution of the dark sector component.
 In our previous work \cite{Pace2019a}, we considered a range of values for $\alpha_{\rm X,0}$, but here we specialise to the following values: $\alpha_{\rm K,0}=1$, $\alpha_{\rm B,0}=0.625$, $\alpha_{\rm M,0}=1$ and $\alpha_{\rm T,0}=1$.
 For model 6, we set $\alpha_{\rm M,0}=0.47$ as in \cite{Noller2019}.
 This is because $\alpha_{\rm M}=\alpha_{\rm T}$ leads to additional cancellations in the coefficients which make the model not sufficiently general.
 We remind the reader that for model 2 $\alpha_{\rm K,0}=0$.
 Note that $\alpha_{\rm K}$ is usually unconstrained by observations and important only on scales larger than the sound horizon.
 For constraints on $\alpha_{\rm K}$, see \cite{Gleyzes2016,Alonso2017}.
 We also limit ourselves to study $\mu$ and $\eta$ at $z=0$, as this is the epoch with largest differences, since at earlier times the $\alpha_X$ are closer to the $\Lambda$CDM values within the framework we have used.
 For all the models we assume $w_{\rm ds}=-1$, except for model 1, where we set $w_{\rm ds}=-0.95$.

 From Fig.~7 of \cite{Pace2019a}, we can infer the value of the sound speed for the models considered here at $z=0$.
-This ranges from $c_{\rm s}^2\simeq 0.5$ for model 3 to $c_{\rm s}^2\simeq 2.5$ for model 4, with $c_{\rm s}^2\simeq 2$ for all the other models.
-In \cite{Pace2019a}, $c_{\rm s}^2=0$ for model 1, while here, having assumed $w_{\rm ds}=-0.95$, we have $c_{\rm s}^2=0.15$.
+This ranges from $c_{\rm s}^2\simeq 0.5$ for model 3 to $c_{\rm s}^2\simeq 2.5$ for model 4, with $c_{\rm s}^2\simeq 2$ for all the other models.\footnote{We observe that the choice of these parameters sometimes leads to a superluminal speed of propagation \cite{Bonvin2006}.
+This does not necessarily imply closed timelike curves \cite{Babichev2008} but can nevertheless be problematic in theories with a Lorentz-invariant UV completion \cite{Adams2006}.} In \cite{Pace2019a}, $c_{\rm s}^2=0$ for model 1, while here, having assumed $w_{\rm ds}=-0.95$, we have $c_{\rm s}^2=0.15$.
 These numbers will be useful in the next section when discussing the regime of validity of the QSA in recovering the observables.

 Our results are shown in Figures~\ref{fig:MGparam1} (for models 1--4) and \ref{fig:MGparam2} (for models 5 and 6).
 For models 1 and 3 we do not show the slip $\eta$ as all the approaches predict $\eta=1$ exactly, in agreement with the numerical result.
 Note that this is expected, as the anisotropic stress for the dark sector is null in these models.